marcioj/specify-core/docs/manual/source/writing-tests.md

                  else          promise.reject()
                })

-    // And don't forget to return the promise back to Buddy! return promise
+    // And don't forget to return the promise back to Hi-Five! return promise
   })
 })